nicolaei/master/docs/thesis/source/03_method.md

  *  *Smooth scan interval*: How long to wait between each scan

  *  *Smooth scan group size*: The number of channels to scan per period

+ *  *Scanning Trigger*: When should the scans start?

 ### Min and max channel time